A simple authentic recipe for Chinese Five Spice that takes 5 minutes from start to finish! Video.

 What spices are in Chinese Five Spice?

-The ingredients and amount of spices vary greatly from region to region and even from household to household depending on personal tastes and preference, but the most common ingredients are:
+The ingredients and ratios of spices vary greatly from region to region and even from household to household depending on personal tastes and preferences, but the most common ingredients are:

 1. Star Anise